-1. In Montenegro, double taxation shall be eliminated as follows:
+2. In the case of the Kingdom of Saudi Arabia, double taxation shall be eliminated as follows:

-Where a resident of Montenegro derives income which, in accordance with the provisions of this Convention, may be taxed in Ireland, Montenegro shall allow as a deduction from the tax on the income of that resident, an amount equal to the income tax paid in Ireland.

-Such deduction, however, shall not exceed that part of the income tax, as computed before the deduction is given, which is attributable to the income which may be taxed in Ireland.
+- (a) where a resident of the Kingdom of Saudi Arabia derives income which, in accordance with the provisions of this Convention, may be taxed in Ireland, the Kingdom of Saudi Arabia shall allow as a deduction from the tax on the income of that resident an amount equal to the tax paid in Ireland.
+Such deduction shall not, however, exceed that part of the tax, as computed before the deduction is given, which is attributable to such items of income derived from Ireland; - (b) the methods for elimination of double taxation will not prejudice the provisions of the Zakat collection regime as regards Saudi nationals.